If you’re on antidepressant medication you’re not alone.

-Furthermore, most people who take an antidepressant are on them long term.
+Furthermore, most people who take an antidepressant are in the long term.
 When these drugs were first developed, they were considered to be a short-term treatment for occasional mood issues.

 If you feel like your regular prescription may not be as effective as it once was, there are a few common reasons why this may be happening.